 The area is adjacent to the north west coast rail line and the A596, with potential to create sidings and a rail freight facility to transport minerals or waste by rail.
-The current owner of the site has only recently been identified and their attitude to development of a rail siding, and the extent and future of the wind turbines on the site is unknown.
+The current owner of the site has not communicated their attitude to development of a rail siding, and the extent and future of the wind turbines on the site is unknown.
 Some future expansion of the adjacent wastewater treatment works (WwTW) may also need to be accommodated to support Allerdale Borough Council's development aspirations for the area.